What Is a Network Administrator? A Career Guide

 • Describe a network challenge that you’ve faced and how you overcame it.

 Preparing for IT interviews: IT jobs are highly technical, so an interviewer will probably ask you a combination of technical questions and personal behavioral questions.
 Have answers ready for both.
 Prepare professional stories of how you’ve worked through networking solutions, of your successes, or of when things didn’t go so well (and what you did about it).
 Practice explaining networking processes out loud.
-It’ll help you feel prepared and show employers that you’re serious about the job.
+It’ll help you feel prepared and show employers you’re serious about the job.

 Read more: How to Get a Job in IT: 7 Steps